govau/notify-client-java/README.md

 `NotificationResponse response client.sendSms(templateId, mobileNumber, personalisation);`

 * `mobileNumber` is the mobile phone number for the notification
-    * Only UK mobiles are supported
+    * only UK mobiles are supported
-    * Must start with +44
+    * must start with +44
-    * Must not have leading zero
+    * must not have leading zero
-    * Must not have any whitespace, punctuation etc.
+    * must not have any whitespaces or punctuation
     * valid format is +447777111222
 * `emailAddress` is the email address for the notification
 * `template_id` is the template to send
-    * Must be an uuid that identifies a valid template.
+    * must be an uuid that identifies a valid template.
 Templates are created in the admin tools.
 * `personalisation` is the template to send
-    * Must be a JSON string, with keys matching the placeholders in the template, eg {"name": "Chris"}
+    * must be a JSON string, with keys matching the placeholders in the template, eg {"name": "Chris"}

 **Fetch notification by id**: